-Fixing the errors will reduce the risk of alienating your audience, whether you are publishing a blog, website, graphic or business document; sending a newsletter or e-shot to your mailing list; printing your business cards, price lists, menus, flyers or posters—in fact, any form of written communication that raises awareness of your business.
+Fixing the errors can reduce the risk of alienating your audience, whether you are publishing a blog, website, graphic or business document; sending a newsletter or e-shot to your mailing list; printing your business cards, price lists, menus, flyers or posters – in fact, any form of written communication that raises awareness of your business.

-If you rely on your website or blog for your income, as well as damaging your brand, poorly written copy can also affect your bank balance.
+If you rely on your website or blog for your income, as well as damaging your brand, bad copy could also affect your bank balance.
 You want your potential customers to be instilled with confidence and trust in your business, so it’s absolutely essential that your content is error-free.

 Surely this what a spellchecker is for?

-Free software packages (such as Grammarly or the spellchecker that comes built-in with your word-processing software) are great and do pick up a lot of errors.
+Free software packages (such as Grammarly or the spellchecker that comes built-in with your word-processing software) are great and do pick up some common errors.
 However, there are certain checks these packages can't do.
-One of these is telling the difference between correctly spelt words, but used in the wrong context.
-For example, the three 'favourite' errors of pedants everywhere: there-their-they’re, your-you’re, and it’s-its.
+One of these is being able to tell the difference between words which are spelled correctly but are used in the wrong context.
+For example, three of the 'favourite' errors of pedants everywhere: there-their-they’re, your-you’re, and it’s-its.
 You can guarantee that if you didn't spot your mistake, your readers definitely did, and they will be more than happy to point it out to you in the comments!

 Hiring a human with a trained pair of eyes to proofread your writing will pick up contextual errors such as these, as well as regular spelling, grammar and punctuation mistakes.

 First impressions count